matthewsutherland/Text-Mining-Nietzsche/README.md

 }
 nietz_full_texts <- read_books(nietz_book_urls)
 ```
-Next we ensure that all non-Nietzsche text (i.e. translator introductions and forewords) is excluded from our data set.
-Given the inconsistency in text structure across the individual books, the relevant text is selected using row numbers rather regular expressions, with the book names assigned to `title`.
-The excluded text is labeled 'Supplementary Texts'.
+Next we ensure that non-Nietzsche text (i.e. translator introductions and forewords) is excluded from our data set.
+Given the inconsistency in text structure across the individual books, the relevant text is selected using row numbers rather than regular expressions, with the book names assigned to `title`.
+The excluded text, which consists of translator introductions etc. is labeled 'Supplementary Texts'.

 ```